 Telehealth providers need to understand that PHIs are the most valuable records to protect.
 A minimalistic and “good-enough” approach to address health data security is simply a recipe for disaster.
 Instead of “good-enough”, telemedicine vendors need to adopt a “strong-enough” philosophy for healthcare cybersecurity.
 Especially for the fast-growing mobile apps segment, to not only provide a secure environment for both patients and caregivers to interact but to ensure the remote care business will continue to thrive sustainably.

 This blog is part 3 of a series on Telehealth and Telemedicine Security.
-In the next blog, which is the final blog of this series, we will explain what HIPAA rule encapsulates and means in action for Telemedicine providers and vendors.
-Follow us here to stay up to date!
+In the next blog, we will explain what HIPAA rule encapsulates and means in action for Telemedicine providers and vendors.

 Click here to get in touch with Irdeto to learn more!